 Historical Notes for this Recipe:

-The garlicky vegetable stir fry was first posted in 2012, when I had a big vegetable garden and lots of summer veggies to use up!
-Now I make it mostly with veggies from the Farmers Market.
-The recipe was last updated with more information in 2025.
+The garlicky mixed vegetable stir fry was first posted in 2012, when I had a big vegetable garden and lots of summer veggies to use!
+I still make it, but now I mostly use veggies from the Farmers Market.
+The recipe was last updated with more information in 2026.

 Pinterest image of Vegetable Stir Fry (for Garlic Lovers)